 We address the issue of bullying in tutor groups and in our PLC curriculum and the message is reinforced whenever such behaviour becomes apparent.
 One of the most effective deterrents to bullying behaviour is openness and communication.
 Parents and students are asked to inform a member of staff as soon as they are aware of such behaviour, so that it can be dealt with at an early stage.

 - All students at South Island School have the right to enjoy their learning and leisure free from intimidation, both in School and in the surrounding community

-- Our School community will not tolerate any unkind comments, name-calling or threats, even if these were not intended to hurt
+- Our School community will not tolerate any unkind comments, name-calling or threats, even if these were not intended to hurt.
+This includes communication online.

 - Students should support each other by reporting all incidents of bullying